The Maid (Seinfeld): Plot

 Kramer signs up to receive restaurant menus by fax with a service called "Now We're Cookin'", but uses Elaine's phone number, mistakenly thinking she had a fax machine.
 Annoyed by the nonstop calls from the fax service, Elaine changes her phone number and gets one with the new 646 area code, so callers have to dial 1-646 in addition to her seven digit number.
 She gives her number to a prospective date, but when he sees the 646 area code, he says he is already in a relationship and walks off.
-When her neighbor Mrs. Krantz dies, Elaine gets her old 212 number.
+When her neighbor Mrs. Krantz dies, Elaine gets Mrs. Krantz’s old 212 number.
 Krantz's grandson Bobby keeps calling the number, because his parents are reluctant to break it to him that his grandmother is dead.
 Elaine pretends to be Bobby's grandmother for a few weeks; then, fed up with his parents' irresponsibility, she tells Bobby she is dying and hangs up.
 Bobby dials 9-1-1 and firefighters beat down Elaine's door.

 Kramer's girlfriend moves downtown, leading him to struggle with the drawbacks of a "long-distance relationship".
-He breaks up with her when she refuses to move, and he gets lost in the Lower East Side.
+He breaks up with her when she refuses to move, and he gets lost on the Lower East Side.
 Jerry goes to pick him up, spots Cindy, and slows down to give her her money.
 A patrolling NYPD unit mistakes her for a prostitute and arrests them.
 Still waiting for Jerry, Kramer is approached by Maxwell and talked into a maid job.